sclorg/welcome/contribution.md

 # Contributing to Container Images

-This document outlines the guidelines and best practices for contributing to the container images within the [sclorg organization](http://github.com/sclorg/) on GitHub.
+This document outlines the guidelines and best practices for contributing to the container images within the [SCLOrg](http://github.com/sclorg/) on GitHub.

 ## Pull Requests

-All modifications to the repositories and images must be submitted via a pull request (PR) and undergo review by another maintainer before merging.
+All modifications to the repositories and images must be submitted via a Pull Request (PR) and undergo review by another maintainer before merging.
 Exceptionally, small and obvious changes that pose no risk (such as fixing typos in documentation) may be merged or committed without review.

 ## Dockerfile Guidelines

-The images under sclorg organization generally follow [Container Best Practices](http://docs.projectatomic.io/container-best-practices/).
+The images under SCLOrg generally follow [Container Best Practices](http://docs.projectatomic.io/container-best-practices/).
 Please read through them before submitting a PR.

 As for names and labels, [guidelines available here](https://github.com/projectatomic/ContainerApplicationGenericLabels/) are followed.